Doing Business in Kenya

 - Purchase the complete Expat Arrivals Kenya Guide (PDF)

-Additionally, and perhaps more importantly, foreigners who've done well working in Kenya have realised there's little that can be done to avoid the corruption and ethnic division which undermine the country's economy.
+Additionally, and perhaps more importantly, foreigners who've done well working in Kenya have realised there's little that can be done to avoid the corruption and ethnic division that undermine the country's economy.
 For those who can get through the red tape and pitfalls, Kenya presents a dynamic business opportunity with its desire to expand the IT, e-commerce and telecoms sector and make its mark in today's digital world.

 Here are some aspects of business culture to consider when working in Kenya.